signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/1-travel-and-expense.md

 ### Getting Started

-This manual is a guide to effectively using ExFlow Travel & Expense Management.
+This manual is a guide to effectively using ExFlow Travel & Expense.
 Whether you are an employee submitting expenses or an administrator overseeing the process, you will find detailed instructions and helpful tips to make the most of our platform.
 <br/>

 #### For Employees